Skip to main content

 Amanda Schalk, Ph.D.

 Amanda Schalk, Ph.D., is the co-founder and COO of Enzyme by Design.
 Amanda earned her undergrad degree in biochemistry on a full-ride scholarship from Eastern Michigan University and went abroad to Goettingen, Germany to earn her Master's and Doctorate degrees in Molecular Biology from the prestigious International Max Planck Research School for Molecular Biology and the Max Planck Institute for Biophysical Chemistry.
-She spent 5 years as a postdoc in the lab of Dr. Lavie at the University of Illinois at Chicago characterizing the structures and enzymatic activities of L-asparaginases, resulting in multiple first author peer-reviewed publications.
+She spent 5 years as a postdoc in the lab of Dr. Lavie at the University of Illinois at Chicago characterizing the structures and enzymatic activities of L-asparaginases, resulting in multiple first-author peer-reviewed publications.
 She also has experience as the operations manager at a startup where she also has gained experience as a virtual lab manager.

 Ying-Hsiu Su - SBIR Innovation Lab Podcast Host